-Here are answers to some basic questions you may have about getting a COVID-19 vaccine if you’re pregnant or considering pregnancy, soon or in the future.
-Keep in mind that information is evolving rapidly.
+Here are answers to some questions you may have about getting a COVID-19 vaccine if you're pregnant — or considering pregnancy, soon or in the future.
+Keep in mind that information will continue to evolve.
 Your obstetric provider or medical team can advise you more fully about benefits and risks, based on your personal health risks, exposures to the virus that causes COVID-19, and preferences.

 What do we know about how COVID-19 affects people who are pregnant?

-If you’re pregnant, you may also wonder about risks to the fetus if you get COVID-19.
+If you're pregnant, you may also wonder about risks to the fetus if you get COVID-19.
 Research suggests that having COVID-19 might increase risk for premature birth, particularly for those with severe illness.
 So far, studies have not identified any birth defects associated with COVID-19.
-And while transmission of the virus from mother to baby during pregnancy is possible, it appears to be a rare event.
+And while it is possible for the virus to spread from mother to baby during pregnancy, this is rare.
+Most often it is linked to having COVID infection two weeks before birth.

 Which vaccines are authorized?

-Three COVID-19 vaccines have emergency use authorization from the Food and Drug Administration (FDA).
-All deliver instructions to the body that help the immune system block the virus that causes COVID-19.
+All three vaccines help the immune system block the virus that causes COVID-19.
 This can be done in different ways:

-- a two-dose Pfizer/BioNTech vaccine.
-This vaccine uses mRNA.
+- Two-dose Pfizer/BioNTech vaccine: this vaccine uses mRNA.

-- a two-dose Moderna vaccine.
-This vaccine uses mRNA.
+- Two-dose Moderna vaccine: this vaccine uses mRNA.

-- a one-dose Johnson & Johnson vaccine.
-This vaccine uses a harmless, modified form of the common cold virus in humans called an adenovirus.
+- One-dose Johnson and Johnson vaccine: this vaccine uses a harmless, modified form of the common cold virus in humans called an adenovirus.

-Studies show all three vaccines are extremely effective in reducing risk for severe illness, hospitalizations, and deaths from COVID-19.
+Broad studies show these vaccines are extremely effective in reducing risk for severe illness, hospitalizations, and deaths from COVID-19.
 They also help reduce risk for moderate illness.
+So, while some people who are fully vaccinated may still get COVID-19, they usually are protected against serious illness and death.

 You can read more about the different vaccines on the Harvard Health Coronavirus Resource Center.

-What do we know about the safety of COVID-19 vaccines in people who are pregnant?
+Are the vaccines safe for people who are pregnant?

 - When studied during animal tests, the mRNA vaccines did not affect fertility or cause any problems with pregnancy.